-5. Compensated Absences
+7. Compensated Absences

-Employees are paid by a prescribed formula for absence due to vacation and sickness based upon the various union contracts and the Town's personnel policies.
+Employees accumulate by a prescribed formula for absence due to vacation and sickness based upon the various union contracts and the Town's personnel policies.
 The eligibility for sick pay in some instances does vest.
 The general fund is the primary source to liquidate compensated absences.
+Expenses to be paid in future periods are accrued when incurred in the government-wide financial statements.
+A liability for these amounts is reported in governmental funds only for amounts expected to be paid with available resources; for example, as a result of employee resignations and retirements.

-6. Long-Term Obligations
+8. Long-Term Obligations

-In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the governmental activities statement of net assets.
-Bond premiums and discounts, as well as issuance costs, are deferred and amortized over the life of the bonds using the effective interest method.
+In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the governmental activities' statement of net position.
+Bond premiums and discounts are deferred and amortized over the life of the bonds using the effective interest method.
 Bonds payable are reported net of the applicable bond premium or discount.
-Bond issuance costs are reported as deferred charges and amortized over the term of the related debt.
+Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenses.